 How to Write a Job Requisition:

-The process of preparing a job requisition is going to vary quite a bit from company to company, but I've got four tips here that will help universally.
+The process of preparing a job requisition is going to vary quite a bit from company to company, but here are four tips that will help universally.

-You should know exactly what is not getting done because you don't have this position, what will get done, and how it will affect the company overall, especially in terms of revenue, product or service quality, and morale.
+You should know exactly what is not getting done because you don't have this position, what will get done once you fill the position, and how it will affect the company overall, especially in terms of revenue, product or service quality, and morale.

-Talk to stakeholders from other departments and get them onboard with this position.
-If you can get heads of other departments supporting a role that doesn't even report to them, you've got a strong case.
+Talk to stakeholders from other departments and get them on board with this position.
+If you can get the heads of other departments supporting a role that doesn't even report to them, you've got a strong case.

 Once you've got the position filled, have a look at our orientation guide to get started off right.